uber/ringpop-go/README.md

 ringpop-go [![Build Status](https://travis-ci.org/uber/ringpop-go.svg?branch=master)](https://travis-ci.org/uber/ringpop-go) [![Coverage Status](https://coveralls.io/repos/uber/ringpop-go/badge.svg?branch=master&service=github)](https://coveralls.io/github/uber/ringpop-go?branch=master)
 ==========

+(This project is no longer under active development.)

 Ringpop is a library that brings cooperation and coordination to distributed applications.
 It maintains a consistent hash ring on top of a membership protocol and provides request forwarding as a routing convenience.
 It can be